dunatron/hermes/README.md

-# hermes
+# Hermes

-A new Flutter project.
+Hermes is a project for the Dart programming language and specifically the flutter framework.

+Its aim is to provide a set of opinionated tools to aid in rapid development of a flutter app

+features will include:

+- `HermesRouter` responsible for performing routing in the flutter application

 ## hermes_router

-The Hermes router is responsible for performing web based routing in the flutter application
+The Hermes router is responsible for performing routing in the flutter application

 ## Hermes Router Proposed Usage